MCP Server

 list-service-variables | List environment variables set on a service. |

-add-service-variable | Add a single environment variable to a service. |
+add-service-variable | Add or update a single environment variable on a service. |

 set-service-variables | Bulk-set environment variables on a service. |

-delete-service-variable | Delete a specific service environment variable. |
+delete-service-variable | Delete a specific service environment variable by name or slug. |

 delete-service-ingress | Remove an ingress rule by FQDN. |